jbox-web/ajax-datatables-rails/README.md

 ### Generator Syntax

-Also, a class that inherits from `AjaxDatatablesRails::Base` is not tied to an existing model, module, constant or any type of class in your Rails app.
+Also, a class that inherits from `AjaxDatatablesRails::ActiveRecord` is not tied to an existing model, module, constant or any type of class in your Rails app.
 You can pass a name to your datatable class like this: